Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 fallow hay fields, on the brink of the blind curve.

-“Have you ever noticed,” she said on one of those hikes, “how most people reach an age where they just fold up their imaginations, put them in a closet, and stop playing, stop asking ‘what if’?”
+“Have you ever noticed,” Anne said on one of those hikes, “how most people reach an age where they just fold up their imaginations, put them in a closet, and stop playing, stop asking ‘what if’?”

 We are drawn to such thresholds, where we discover the ends of what we know, the limits of our vocabulary, the essential uncertainties of faith.
 We need what we take risks to find.
 To stand at the edge of the ocean — oceans like the one Anne and I visit almost every day just north of Seattle, or like those on the rocky Oregon Coast.
 Oceans of new light, new sound, where we might meet God in new guises.